+'''

+c.
+[S]

+agt(work(icl>do).@entry.@present,

+Peter(icl>person))

+plc(work(icl>do) .@entry.@present, here)

+agt(stay(icl>do) .@present, Peter(icl>person))

-''' agt(work(icl>do).@entry.@present, Peter(icl>person)) plc(work(icl>do) .@entry.@present, here) agt(stay(icl>do).@present, Peter(icl>person)) plc(stay(icl>do) .@present, London(icl>place)) '''
+plc(stay(icl>do) .@present, London(icl>place))

+[/S]

+'''

-The two incoming arrows into Peter(icl>person) provides the clue to the system to correctly identify the adjective clause in each sentence.
+The two incoming arrows into Peter(icl>person) provide the clue to the system to identify correctly the adjective clause in each sentence.

-Unlike English, Hindi has a way of showing respect to a person (vide Section 5).
-This is conveyed through the verb morphology.
-For example, mere chaachaa padh rahe hai my uncle reading-are
+Unlike English, Hindi has a way of showing respect to a person (see Section 5).
+This is conveyed through the verb morphology (37).